 Exercise to avoid while trying to conceive:

 - Bikram yoga (hot yoga, raised body temperature)

 - Core strength training after ovulation, including core Pilates training

 - Exercise 7 days a week for more than 45 minutes to 1 hour

 - Any type of regular, strenuous training for sports (running, gymnastics, ballet, etc.)

 What about exercise after IUI or IVF?

 For women going through medical fertility treatments, doctors often suggest that their patients avoid exercise.
-We definitely agree that extreme exercise and fitness training should be avoided, so should the activities listed a in Exercise to avoid (just above).
+We definitely agree that extreme exercise and fitness training should be avoided, so should the activities listed in Exercises to Avoid (just above).
 We do feel that walking daily and doing some light yoga would be beneficial to the health and stress levels for women going through medical fertility treatments.